Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/05-List-files.md

 md5::md5 -filename <file name>
 ```

-HOG, at synthesis time, checks that all the files are there and that their md5 hash matches the one contained in the list file.
+Hog, at synthesis time, checks that all the files are there and that their md5 hash matches the one contained in the list file.

 # NEXT PARTE USED TO BE SOMEWHERE ESLE